Tomoko Kawakami: Illness and death

 In August 2008, Kawakami was diagnosed with ovarian cancer, which required surgery.
 During her battle with cancer over the next three years, replacement voice actresses stepped into most of her ongoing roles, although Kawakami managed to do some voice work until her retirement in early 2010.
 She died on June 9, 2011.
 Her death was met with an outpouring of grief.
 Kumiko Watanabe, a fellow voice actress and particularly close friend of hers who worked alongside Kawakami in series such as Klonoa and Sgt.
 Frog, responded on her web diary with condolences just two days after Kawakami's death.
+Her mother Shizuko thanked all her fans for their condolences in an online letter on 29 June 2011.